Peak Google: From Utility to Rent Seeking

 When I need a hotel, I go straight to booking.com.
 If I need information, I go straight to Wikipedia.
 I’m doing fewer and fewer searches of the whole internet.

-Anecdotally, this seems a pretty common trend.
+Anecdotally, this seems like a pretty common trend.
 Humans are tribal and will go to Pinterest, NextDoor or other social networks first.
-Even Yelp is more useful for finding a place to eat than Google these days.
+Even Yelp is more useful for finding a place to eat than Google search is these days.

 As more people use voice activated search, the old days of typing everything into Google and dutifully seeing ads in the results are coming to an end.